rootstrap/blog/content/My favorite extensions for programming Ruby in Visual Studio Code.md

 # Conclusion

-These are my favorite extension for Visual Studio Code at the moment that I'm writing this.
-I hope that they help you to improve your experience using this famous code editor and please feel free to comment below this article if you have any other extensions recommendation!
+These are currently my favorite extensions for Visual Studio Code.
+I hope this famous code editor will help you improve your experience.
+Please feel free to comment below if you have any other extension recommendations!